LeonardoESousa/NEMO/README.md

     - Once all calculations from step 1 are done and the reorganization energies have been set, run the `nemo` command and choose option 6.
 Follow the instructions to set the parameters and the intersystem crossing rates will be generated.

 4. For exciton properties:
     - For exciton properties, you must first calculate the fluorescence and absorption spectra of the donor and acceptor molecules of interest to you.
 Copy both spectra to a folder and inside this folder run the `nemo` command.
 Choose option 6.
 Follow the instructions to set the calculation parameters.
 A file will be generated with all the information.
 Importantly, diffusion length estimates are only sensible if donor and acceptor molecules are of the same kind.
-These estimations follow from the procedures described in:
-    > de Sousa, L. E., Bueno, F. T., e Silva, G. M., da Silva Filho, D. A., & de Oliveira Neto, P. H. (2019).
+These estimations follow from the procedures described in: "de Sousa, L. E., Bueno, F. T., e Silva, G. M., da Silva Filho, D. A., & de Oliveira Neto, P. H. (2019).
 Fast predictions of exciton diffusion length in organic materials.
-Journal of Materials Chemistry C, 7(14), 4066-4071.
+Journal of Materials Chemistry C, 7(14), 4066-4071."